loneyeti/snowscribe/memory-bank/activeContext.md

 - Careful attention to import paths and exact exported names from modules (e.g., Zod schemas) is crucial to avoid TypeScript resolution errors.
 - Client-side components that manage their own data fetching (like `ProjectDashboardClient` for chapters/scenes) provide good encapsulation but require careful state management for loading, errors, and updates.
 - Next.js 15 requires careful handling of dynamic APIs (`params`, `cookies()`, `headers()`) by `await`ing them in server contexts.
+- **Server-Side Internal API Calls & Cookies**: When making server-side `fetch` requests from data-fetching functions (e.g., in `lib/data/*`) to internal API routes, cookies are not automatically forwarded by `fetch` as reliably as expected.
+It's necessary to explicitly read cookies using `cookies()` from `next/headers` and attach them to the `Cookie` header of the outgoing `fetch` request to ensure proper authentication of these internal calls.